tkruse/build-bench/README.md

 buck very few high-level features and plugins compared to gradle and maven, in particular for non-Android projects.

+buckd left behind many process running in the background.

 ## ant

 ant was also difficult to debug (in particular what was missing for junit4).